Codename-Texas/NPCView/README.md

 # NPCView
-Simple module for implementing a semi-realistic "algorithm" for detecting players or parts in view of an object or NPC.
+Simple Roblox Luau module for implementing a semi-realistic "algorithm" for detecting players or parts in view of an object or NPC.
 This factors in maximum distance, field of view, occlusion.

 # Usage
 NPCView.Create static method constructs an object for you to use.